roderickwoodman/comparingstocks/README.md

 ## ComparingStocks

-Most financial websites surface only the most superficial data about your portfolio.
-Most sites present position data that are simple math based on shares, and they present performance data that is only over the "today" and/or "lifetime" timeframes.
-These numbers are all useless for managing a portfolio.
+Most financial websites give you only the most superficial data about your stock portfolio as a whole.
+They give you your current holdings in shares and in dollars of value and they give you your performance for both the current day and since the position was opened.
+It is all simple math, and it is all useless for managing a portfolio.
+This is because the funds needed to purchase any new shares or to raise cash must always come from some selling somewhere else.
+Positions must be comparable to each other if they are to be useful in making operational decisions.

-Because deciding the amounts of each stock to own is a zero sum game, opportunity cost is unavoidable.
-Therefore, *everybody* needs asset allocation tools that can compare wildly different stocks and existing positions.
-And for truly meaningful comparisons, the following tenets are a good start:
+Unfortunately, positions and their underlying stocks are inherently quite different.
+But to create more actionalbe, apples-to-apples comparisons, the following tenets are a good start :

   * When sizing positions,
       * **relative numbers matter**.
 Numbers presented as percentages of the total portfolio communicate comparisons more immediately than numbers in shares or dollars do.